 - Submit a notarized release from the other party(s) involved in the crash stating they are not holding you liable for their damages and/or injuries or that you have made restitution to them; OR - Submit a conditional release signed and notarized by you and the other party(s) stating an agreement has been made for you to make payments for their damages and/or injuries; OR - Post a cash deposit for the total amount of property damage, plus \$25,000 per injury.
-One year from the date of the crash, you will be entitled to a refund of your cash deposit; provided there are no judgments against you. - If you are unable to provide any of the above, you can provide a signed and notarized affidavit one year from the date of the crash, stating that there are no unsatisfied judgments as a result of the crash.
+One year from the date of the crash, you will be entitled to a refund of your cash deposit; provided there are no judgments against you.

+• If you are unable to provide any of the above, you can provide a signed and notarized affidavit one year from the date of the crash, stating that there are no unsatisfied judgments as a result of the crash.

-Should you be suspended and you did not have insurance, you will be required to pay the reinstatement fee and file an SR-22 in addition to one of the above requirements.
+Should you be suspended, you will be required to pay the reinstatement fee and file an SR-22 in addition to one of the above requirements.

+Suspension-related matters

-Suspension related matters Requests for limited driving privileges and/or contested case hearings
+Requests for limited driving privileges and/or contested case hearings

 In some suspension cases, you may be eligible for limited driving privileges.
-If so, you may request a Record Review to see if you are eligible to be issued a probationary driver license that will allow you limited driving privileges during the suspension period.
-You must submit your request in writing and include a \$15 fee.
-Both the written request and the fee must be postmarked within 20 days of the date of the notice you receive.
-You can only be issued one probationary driver license in a five-year period.
+If so, you may request a Record Review to see if you are eligible to be issued a probationary driver license which will allow you limited driving privileges during the suspension period.
+You must submit your request in writing and include the required fee.
+Both the written request and the fee must be postmarked within 20 days of the date of notice you receive.
+You can only be issued one probationary driver's license in a five-year period

-If you wish to contest the suspension of your privilege to drive, you may submit your request for a Contested Case Hearing, in writing, along with a \$25 fee.
-Your written request must be postmarked within 20 days of the date of the notice you receive and must include the fee.
+If you wish to contest the suspension of your privilege to drive, you may submit your request for a Contested Case Hearing, in writing, along with the required fee.
+Your written request must be postmarked within 20 days of the date of the notice you receive.